verifa/website/posts/unlock-your-continuous-delivery-potential-vsm.md

 The observant reader will have noticed that the word “why” has been highlighted throughout this post.
 There was intent behind it; I believe practices like Continuous Delivery should very much lead with ***why*** we do things, followed by ***how*** things will be done.
 The ***why*** is the problem statement and the ***how*** is an implementation detail.
 A better understanding of the problem will greatly help with the implementation.

 Value Stream Mapping is one method for learning about your release process and identifying the problems with it (i.e. waste) and hopefully this post has given you some insight into how it can help.
 Do you want to run your own Value Stream Mapping workshop or have any questions about it?
-You can read about our [Continuous Delivery Workshop here](/work/continuous-delivery-workshop/) or [get in touch](/contact/).
+You can read about our [Value Stream Assessment](/services/assessments/value-streams/).